 “Ah.
 That’s not a small thing to ask of a reporter, as I’m sure you know.”

-Leaf remains silent, tasting her drink, then adding a bit more sugar and putting the rest away.
+Leaf remains silent, tasting her drink, then adds some sugar and puts the rest away.
 The waiter arrives, and Leaf orders some avocado and cucumber rolls.

 After Miss Palmer orders and the waiter leaves, the reporter pours herself some more tea, taking her time.
 Leaf doesn’t rush her, and finally, after putting the kettle back, she speaks.
 “First, tell me something.
 Are you here to stir up trouble in my city, too?”